What is parenting?

 Kids brought up using this style are likely to struggle with their academics.
 They may have behavioral problems as they do not appreciate rules or authority.
 They end up sad with very low self-esteem.

 They are also likely to have health problems such as obesity because their parents are not strict with their consumption of junk food.
 They may also have dental issues as their parents are not strict with issues like brushing their teeth.
+It may also cause anxiety and depression among kids.

 Do any of these statements reflect your character?